 Proceed as follows to create a new user:

-- ▶ Press the Create new user soft key
+- ▶ Press the CREATE NEW USER soft key

 - > The control opens a window for creating a user.

 - ► Enter the user name

-- Enter the password for the user
+- Enter a password for the user

 The user must change the password when logging in for the first time.